-Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire.

-The B:C type fire extinguisher is designed to work on electrical fires and burning liquids.

-The A:B:C type is designed to work on burning wood, paper, and cloth as well.

-Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames).
+- Figures 2.20 and 2.21 detail the type of fire extinguisher to use by class of fire; - The B:C type fire extinguisher is designed to work on electrical fires and burning liquids; - The A:B:C type is designed to work on burning wood, paper, and cloth as well; - Water can be used on wood, paper, or cloth, but don't use water on an electrical fire (can cause shock) or a gasoline fire (it will spread the flames);

+Subsections 2.20 & 2.21 Test Your Knowledge

+- 1. What are some things to do at a crash scene to prevent another crash? - 2.
+Name two causes of tire fires. - 3.
+What kinds of fires is a B:C extinguisher not good for? - 4.
+When using your extinguisher, should you get as close as possible to the fire? - 5.
+Name some causes of vehicle fires.

+These questions may be on the test.
+If you can't answer them all, reread subsections 2.20 and 2.21.
-A burning tire must be cooled.
-Lots of water may be required.

-If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters.

-Position yourself upwind.
-Let the wind carry the extinguisher to the fire.

-Continue until whatever was burning has been cooled.
+- A burning tire must be cooled.
+Lots of water may be required; - If you're not sure what to use, especially on a hazardous materials fire, wait for firefighters; - Position yourself upwind.
+Let the wind carry the extinguisher to the fire; - Continue until whatever was burning has been cooled.
 Absence of smoke or flame does not mean the fire cannot restart.

-Class/Type of Fires Class Туре Α Wood, Paper, Ordinary Combustibles Extinguish by Cooling and Quenching Using Water or Dry Chemicals В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by Smothering, Cooling or Heat Shielding using carbon Dioxide or Dry Chemicals С Electrical Equipment Fires Extinguish with Nonconducting Agents such as Carbon Dioxide or Dry Chemicals.
+Class/Type of Fires Class Туре A Wood, Paper, Ordinary Combustibles Extinguish by Cooling and Quenching Using Water or Dry Chemicals В Gasoline, Oil, Grease, Other Greasy Liquids Extinguish by Smothering, Cooling or Heat Shielding using carbon Dioxide or Dry Chemicals С Electrical Equipment Fires Extinguish with Nonconducting Agents such as Carbon Dioxide or Dry Chemicals.
 DO NOT USE WATER.
 D Fires in Combustible Metals Extinguish by Using Specialized Extinguishing Powders

 Class of Fire/Type of Extinguisher

 Class of Fire Fire Extinguisher Type

 B or C Regular Dry Chemical

-A, B, C, or D Multi Purpose Dry Chemical
+A, B, C, or D Multi-Purpose Dry Chemical

 D Purple K Dry Chemical

 B or C KCL Dry Chemical

-D Dry Powder Special
+D Dry Powder Special Compound

-Compound

 B or C Carbon Dioxide (Dry)

 B or C Halogenated Agent (Gas)

-Α Water
+А Water

-Α Water With Anti-Freeze
+А Water With Antifreeze

 A or B Water, Loaded Steam Style

-B, On Some A Foam
+B, or Some A Foam